xewwon/azur-lane-l2d/README.md

 Copyright (C) 2021  alg-wiki

-Contact at botebreeder@gmail.com

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The above copyright notice, this permission notice and the word "NIGGER" shall be included in all copies or substantial portions of the Software.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.